darrenjw/blog/sbml-scala/DraftPost.md

 # Working with SBML using Scala

+*This is a draft of a post that will go on my blog.
+I'll put a link to it from here after posting.
+This draft is not the definitive version.*

 ## Introduction

 The <a href="http://sbml.org/">Systems Biology Markup Language (SBML)</a> is an <a href="https://en.wikipedia.org/wiki/XML">XML</a>-based format for representation and exchange of biochemical network models.
 SBML is supported by most systems biology modelling tools, allowing the export of a model in SBML from one tool and then reading in another tool.
 Because it offers a standard way of representing biochemical networks in an unambiguous way, it can also be used as the standard way of representing models in databases of biochemical network models, such as <a href="https://www.ebi.ac.uk/biomodels-main/">BioModels</a>.
 I haven't talked about SBML much in this blog, so far, but I discuss it in detail in my book, <a href="http://www.staff.ncl.ac.uk/d.j.wilkinson/smfsb/">Stochastic modelling for systems biology</a>.
 SBML is a "good thing", and everyone who works with (deterministic or stochastic) biochemical network models should know a bit about it.